 After discovering film and TV was an ‘industry’ as a fifteen-year-old aspiring actor and work experience student at Independent Talent, Jassa began to focus not only on honing his craft, but breaking into the business.
 He pursued student films and shorts before landing his first lead at sixteen via open auditions in a British independent musical feature film.
 Despite the involvement of accomplished creatives, the film was never released.
 But the process was an education in filmmaking and the harsh realities of the business.

-Armed with an ever expanding knowledge of the industry Jassa persisted.
+Armed with an ever expanding knowledge of the industry, Jassa persisted.
 He worked as a runner on TV productions such as Bremner, Bird and Fortune and as a supporting artist on various low/no budget projects, distributing his CV and headshot as he went.
 On one such set Jassa met the sister of his first agent, Samantha How.
-Through the agency he gained access to professional auditions and after several minor projects and a brief stint as a Disney presenter he landed his first major role, Rocky in BBC Three’s hit comedy Some Girls.
+Through the agency he gained access to professional auditions and after several minor projects (and a brief stint as a Disney presenter) he landed his first major role, Rocky in BBC Three’s hit comedy Some Girls.

 Shortly after wrapping on the first series Jassa flew to Morocco to shoot blockbuster mini-series The Bible.
 He returned to the UK and to Independent Talent, this time as a client.
-Jassa has since starred in various critically acclaimed projects, establishing himself as an emerging British talent.
+Jassa has since starred in various critically acclaimed projects, firmly establishing himself as an emerging British talent.

 As a filmmaker Jassa produced a segment of the world record breaking feature film 50 Kisses and short film Modern Man, which was screened globally as part of the Très Court International Film Festival, an official selection at the San Diego Film Festival, winner of Best Film at Kinofilm Manchester and winner of Best Comedy Short at the Isle of Man Film Festival.
 His directorial debut Heart's Ease was completed in early 2018 and is currently being submitted to film festivals worldwide.